datoviz/datoviz/README.md

 Datoviz is currently being developed mostly by [Cyrille Rossant](https://cyrille.rossant.net) at the [International Brain Laboratory](http://internationalbrainlab.org/), a consortium of neuroscience research labs around the world.

-!!!
+!!! note
     Datoviz is at an early stage of development.
-The API may be subject to minor changes regularly at this stage.
-The current stage is testing on a wider range of systems and environments.
+The API may be subject to minor changes.
+In addition, we are in the process of testing Datoviz on a wider range of systems and environments.

 ## Screenshots